Freeport-McMoran Inc. (FCX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-25, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Freeport-McMoran Inc. ("Freeport" or the "Company") (NYSE: FCX).
+LOS ANGELES, Nov.
+26, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Freeport-McMoran Inc. ("Freeport" or the "Company") (NYSE: FCX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FREEPORT-MCMORAN INC. (FCX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 12, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FREEPORT-MCMORAN INC. (FCX), CLICK HERE BEFORE JANUARY 12, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?